 However, there are some common types of alters that exist in most DID survivors.
 This is a non-exhaustive list:

-(Please note: alters may start off in these categories, but their roles can change.)
+(Please note: your inside parts may start off in these categories, but their roles can change and develop over time.)

 1. Host parts .